starship-droid/notify-telegram-on-pr/readme.md

 The bot can send messages either to a group’s main chat or to a specific topic (thread) inside a group with topics enabled.

-> Want to use this for your own repo or group?
-Fork the project and check back soon for setup instructions.

 ```

 +----------------+      +-----------------------+